-3.3.2 Functional Model
+3.3.2 Functional Model/Work-Process Diagram/Hierarchical Task Analysis

-The hypothesized Functional Model shows the complete working of any project, as it has the main function, material, energy, and sound.
+The hypothesized functional model shows the complete working of any project, as it has the main function, material, energy and sound.
 The functional demonstrates the flows and main functions for the hope device.
-Hypothesized Functional Model indicates sub-functions, functions and flows that the hope device contains.
-The main function used in the Black Box model is Able Movement, which can be designated as the final function of the hope device.
-This function related to customer needs in one way or another.
-The functional model is important as the team learns how to divide product into functions and flows that are more accessible to the customer needs.
-Figure 5 indicates the relationships of various items and concepts in the Functional Model.
+Hypothesized functional model indicates sub-functions, functions and flows that the hope device contains.
+The main function used in the Black Box model is Able Movement, which can be designated as the final function for the hope device.
+This function related to customer needs in way or another.
+Functional model is important as the team learned how to divide product into functions and flows that are more accessible to the customer needs.